 Experienced by Suzanne from Meandering Wild

-Gozo is a small island in the Mediterranean just short distance from the main island of Malta.
-The coastline is rough and rugged made up of sandstone and this combined with the action of the waves has lead to caves forming all along the cliffs.
+Gozo is a small island in the Mediterranean just a short distance from the main island of Malta.
+The coastline is rough and rugged made up of sandstone and this combined with the action of the waves has led to caves forming all along the cliffs.

 White Water Rafting on the Soca River, Slovenia

-The area around the Julian Alps is an absolute haven for adventure lovers.
-There are loads of opportunities for climbing, canyoning, biking, hiking and via Feratta.
+The area around the Julian Alps is where you’ll find some of the best adventure tours in Europe, it’s an absolute haven for adventure lovers.
+You’ll find a multitude of opportunities for climbing, canyoning, biking, hiking and via feratta.
 However, one thing you can’t miss is white water rafting in the beautiful blue Soca River.

 Depending on the thrill level you’re after (or if you’re with a young family) then you can raft on the slightly tamer Sava River.
 Whichever one you choose, I recommend booking a day in advance as it can get busy, especially during the summer months.